 Resale exemptions upon the sale of a good do not exist for GST/HST/QST.
 However, a registrant of the GST/HST/QST can submit a claim to recover the GST/HST/QST tax paid for goods or services acquired or imported into Canada for use, consumption, or supply in the course of their commercial activities with an ITC.

 All eligible ITCs can be claimed while filing the GST/HST/QST return for the reporting period in which the purchases were made.
 Unlike GST/HST/QST, if PST is paid, it cannot be claimed back as an input tax credit (ITC) on a PST return.
 Consult with your tax advisor for information on how to properly claim an ITC for resale purposes.

-How can I be exempt from PST when making purchases from Gelato?
+How can I be exempt from PST when making purchases for resale from Gelato?

 If you are purchasing goods for resale in a PST jurisdiction, you can be exempt from PST by providing Gelato with your valid PST registration number.

 If you are not registered for a PST number in British Columbia, but will be making exempt purchases for resale, return the completed form below to claim an exemption: https://www.dandh.ca/pdfs/BC_TaxExemption.pdf

 Who should I address the resale certificate to?